nathonius/11ty-site/src/projects.md

 ---
 title: Projects
 layout: home.njk
+summary: All the projects worked on by Nathan Smith.
 ---
 These are some projects I have created or worked on.
 Some are more maintained than others, but everything is open source and freely licensed, so please feel free to steal.